ansible/receptor/docs/source/installation.rst

     make receptor

-Test the installation with
+Test the installation with the following commands:

 .. code-block:: bash

     receptor --help
     receptor --version

-The preferred way to interact with receptor nodes is to use the receptorctl command line tool
+The preferred way to interact with Receptor nodes is to use the ``receptorctl`` command line tool

 .. code-block:: bash